michaelwknott/michaelwknott.github.io/content/timing-code.md

 ## Timing Code

 Recently a colleague presented on ways to time code execution using `time.perf_counter{}` to make informed decisions on code performance in terms of speed.
 This led me to think about creating some utilities that simplify the process.
-I've included examples of a context manager and decorator below:
+I've included examples of a context manager, a decorator and the `timeit` function below:

 ### Timing Code with a Context Manager